DevRitesh08/WebDev/HTML/CODES/lecture_7_.md

   - `bgcolor`: Adds a background color to the table.
   - `align`: Aligns the table (`left`, `center`, `right`).
   - `width`: Specifies the width of the table.
+  - `caption`:  Provides a title or description for a table.
+    - Must be inserted immediately after the &lt;table&gt; opening tag.
+    - Centered above the table by default.
+    - Helps screen readers understand the table's purpose.
 - **Example**:

   ```html